Let’s begin with two basic laws of life:

 Let them tell their story – even if you have a better one.

 And let them express opinions – even if you disagree.

 Just listen and accept what they’re saying.
-If appropriate, you might be impressed.

 If you disagree with something that you heard, accept that the other person had the courage to express their views.
 Now you know what they consider to be important.